Frequently Asked Questions

 What is included in a chalet holiday?

 Chalet holidays are a very British tradition, which is becoming more and more popular recently with other nationalities.
-A catered chalet offers 6 out of 7 days half board catering.
+A typical catered chalet offers 5 or 6 out of 7 days half board catering.
 This usually incorporates breakfast, afternoon tea (tea and cake), and a full evening meal with wine.
-The chalet host takes one day off a week giving guests the opportunity to explore the resorts’ many restauarants.
+The chalet host takes 1/2 days off a week giving guests the opportunity to explore the resorts’ many restauarants.
 Chalet holidays are available with or without transport.

 Do I need a photo for my ski pass?

-Photos are now only required if you are staying 13 days or more in resort
+Photos are now only required for longer stays over 13 days

 Are there ski pass discounts for families?